hl7-eu/gravitate-health-ips/input/pagecontent/Connecting-data.md

 | Digital Literacy       | N/A                                      |                                                                              |   \+ 1.[revision](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7889415/) 1.[paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9394541/)                         |
 | Tool Support Interest  | N/A                                      |                                                                              |                            |

 ## Possible rules to test
-1. Maria has a prescription of Dovato (dolutegravir / lamivudine), Biktarvy (bictegravir / emtricitabine / tenofovir alafenamide) which are contraindicated (both for HIV and reduce efficacy)
+1. Pedro has a prescription of Dovato (dolutegravir / lamivudine), Biktarvy (bictegravir / emtricitabine / tenofovir alafenamide) which are contraindicated (both for HIV and reduce efficacy)
-2. Maria has a prescription of Pentasa (mesalamine), Biktarvy (bictegravir / emtricitabine / tenofovir alafenamide) which are contraindicated (kidney impact)
+2. Pedro has a prescription of Pentasa (mesalamine), Biktarvy (bictegravir / emtricitabine / tenofovir alafenamide) which are contraindicated (kidney impact)

 3. Person A has lactose intolerance and is prescribed Karvea which has lactose as excipient
 4. Person B has been prescribed Humalog and Furosemide which are contraindicated since sulfonamides can cause hypoglycaemia